termux/x11-packages/README.md

 There are located build scripts and patches for Termux X11 packages.

-Programs using the [X11 Windowing System] cannot be used standalone like normal command line utilities.
-Termux does not provide native way for a video output and therefore you will need to install additional software.
+Programs using the [X11 Windowing System] cannot be used standalone like normal command-line utilities.
+Termux does not provide a native way for video output and therefore you will need to install additional software.

-Recommended setup is a [VNC] server (package `tigervnc`) running on localhost and a [VNC Viewer] (by RealVNC Limited) Android application for accessing the video output.
+The recommended setup is a [VNC] server (package `tigervnc`) running on localhost and a [VNC Viewer] (by RealVNC Limited) Android application for accessing the video output.

 There possible to use other Xserver solutions like [XServer XSDL], but they are not guaranteed to work properly with our packages.

-More information about setting up graphical environment is on the [Termux Wiki].
+More information about setting up a graphical environment is on the [Termux Wiki].

 ## How to enable this repository